foss2serve/collaborium/README.md

 collaborium
 ===========

-The collaborium is a place for educators and developers to share artifacts from Humanitarian FOSS projects that might be useful to eductors for use in their classrooms.
+The collaborium is a place for educators and developers to share and find artifacts from Humanitarian FOSS projects that might be useful in their classrooms.

 Contributing